Sabse Bada Khiladi: Plot

 The twist in the story comes when Lallu appears before Sunita and Amit, who have presumed him to be dead.
 He then terrorizes them at their house and, when Amit finally owns up to the crime.
-The police immediately arrests Amit and Sunita.
+The police immediately arrest Amit and Sunita.
 Lallu says he is none other than Inspector Vijay Kumar.
 Vijay reveals that it was his plan to frame Amit and his father.
 It was he who had come as Lallu in the first place, told Jamna Das to enact the heart attack, took Sunita into confidence, done all the pretence, and finally, they had gotten Amit into trouble.
 Because now Amit is guilty of 'murdering Lallu', Inspector Kekda, a cunning inspector who had helped cover the crime, is also arrested.

 Amit is taken into custody.
 Amar and Kekda hatch a plan to release Amit and send him out of the country.
 They go to Vijay's police station on the pretext of meeting Amit, and, as part of a plan hatched by Amar, a fight breaks out near the station, to which Vijay responds.
 At that moment, they release Amit, knock Kekda out, and immolate him after Amit exchanges clothes with him.
 By the time Vijay realises what's happening, it is too late.
 Amit escapes to the airport; Amar goes to court and accuses Vijay of burning his son.
 But Vijay manages to save Kekda.
 He then says that Vijay is the biggest player ('Sabse Bada Khiladi') and helps Vijay nab Amit.

 Vijay chases Amit all the way to the abandoned airport with Kekda in hot pursuit in a helicopter.
 Eventually, they destroy many stationary aircraft and the entire hangar, with both chasing and trying to kill each other through the raging fires.
 Amit shoots Kekda in the chopper from his car.
 But Vijay manages to nab him.